-I recently discovered that my five year old son had developed some bad habits, even at a young age — avoiding hard work, not being as curious anymore and a severe addiction to a device, in his case an iPad.
-I see similar behaviours everyday in the workplace.
+I recently discovered that my five-year-old son had developed some bad habits, even at a young age — avoiding hard work, not being as curious anymore and a severe addiction to a device, in his case an iPad.
+I see similar behaviors every day in the workplace.
 These behaviors become such a big part of who we are they can be hard to separate between what is a behavior and what is our identity.
-And in many cases they hide our ability to critically assess the world around us.
+And in many cases, they hide our ability to critically assess the world around us.
 With technology advancing at exponential pace there are some new key skills entire communities will need to develop and master.
-Critical thinking, curiosity and creativity are at the top of the list.
-These skills are not acquired overnight, specially for adults, but they can be learned, built and cultivated over time with awareness, consistency, and discipline - and that is where sustainable change happens.
+Critical thinking, curiosity, and creativity are at the top of the list.
+These skills are not acquired overnight, especially for adults, but they can be learned, built and cultivated over time with awareness, consistency, and discipline – and that is where sustainable change happens.
 Everyone knows we need to change, everyone says we must change, yet very few accomplish it.
-I believe it has to with the fact that people see change as this grandiose task, rather than a series of continuous and intentional tiny moments, changed habits and evolved behaviours.
+I believe it has to with the fact that people see change as this grandiose task, rather than a series of continuous and intentional tiny moments, changed habits and evolved behaviors.

 In recent projects and on a personal level, I have found this approach to be both useful, meaningful and transformational:

 - Develop a hypothesis of what needs to happen to reach a goal (e.g. Run a marathon, learn a new language, checkless email, be a better leader)

 - Identify which habits can get in the way and impede the goal from becoming a reality.
 We all have our immunity to change, excuses we make up in our minds based on our own beliefs systems.
 Becoming aware of these will help in the process of replacing habits.